vectordotdev/vector/docs/usage/configuration/sinks/file.md

 ### Dynamic file and directory creation

 Vector will attempt to create the entire directory structure and the file when emitting events to the file sink.
-This requires that the Vector agent must have the correct permissions to create and write to files in the specified directories.
+This requires that the Vector agent have the correct permissions to create and write to files in the specified directories.

 ### Environment Variables